MKAbdElrahman/MKAbdElrahman.github.io/content/posts/cqrs.md

 - Now, to answer questions about orders (e.g., displaying order details), a separate database is used.
 This database keeps track of the current order state based on the entire event stream (the log of all order-related events).
 This is essentially a materialized view derived from the events.
 - This approach aligns with CQRS (Command Query Responsibility Segregation).
 Commands (like order requests) and queries (like order details) are handled by separate models.

+## Version Control for Your Data

+Event sourcing is often likened to version control for data.
+In traditional systems, you might only store the current state of an object or database record.
+But with event sourcing, you keep a log of all the changes (events) that have occurred over time.
+This log serves as a historical record, much like the commit history in version control systems like Git.

+Just as you can reconstruct the state of a software project at any point in time by replaying commits, in event sourcing, you can rebuild the current state of your data by replaying the events from the beginning.
+This approach offers several advantages, such as auditing, replayability, and the ability to derive different views of your data.